Yahoo Labs: History

 Yahoo!
-Labs was formed in 2008 through a proposal by Ronald Brachman and Larry Heck from the Yahoo!
-Search and Advertising Sciences Lab.
+Labs was formed in 2008 through a proposal by Ronald Brachman and Larry Heck from the "Yahoo!
+Search and Advertising Sciences Lab".
 The proposal combined the two labs into a single organization.
-In 2012, Ron Brachman took over as Head of Yahoo!
-Labs and also became Yahoo's chief scientist.
+In 2012, Ron Brachman took over as Head of "Yahoo!
+Labs" and also became Yahoo's chief scientist.

 Groups unrelated to research

-Yahoo!
-Labs includes two groups unrelated to research:
+"Yahoo!
+Labs" also includes two groups unrelated to research:

 Academic Partnerships

 Academic Partnerships at Yahoo!
-Labs builds relationships with select academic research institutions and fosters collaborative research by sharing datasets for research, hosting academic visits and talks, and funding project grants and merit-based awards.
-Additionally, the team aids Yahoo! with graduate student sourcing and helps inform the company on strategic opportunities and insights from the external research community.
+Labs built relationships with select academic research institutions and fosters collaborative research by sharing datasets for research, hosting academic visits & talks and funding project grants and merit-based awards.
+Additionally, they aid Yahoo! with graduate student sourcing and helps inform the company on strategic opportunities and insights from the external research community.

 Operations

 Operations at Yahoo!
 Labs is responsible for managing the day-to-day processes and procedures.
-The Operations team leads Yahoo! corporate initiatives on behalf of the Labs and tracks progress for Labs' goals.
+The Operations team leaded Yahoo! corporate initiatives on behalf of the Labs and tracks progress for Labs' goals.
 Furthermore, the Operations team is responsible for managing Yahoo!
 Labs' finances, recruiting efforts, events, and communications.

+Research areas

+Yahoo!
+Labs conducted research in various fields, each playing a pivotal role in advancing digital frontiers.
+Research in advertising science aimed to understand persuasion and audience engagement.
+Content understanding involves decoding the language of information, while data science extracts valuable insights from the digital realm.
+Efforts were made to enhance the interpretation of visual content through image and video analysis..

+Information Retrieval is a key domain, guiding the navigation through vast seas of data, making it accessible and manageable.
+Machine learning stands as a cornerstone, empowering computers to dynamically learn and evolve.
+Metrics and User Engagement serve as essential barometers, measuring success in the dynamic online landscape.
+Natural Language & Dialogue Understanding strengthens human-machine communication, fostering seamless interaction.

+Optimization and feedback control fine-tune systems within Yahoo!
+Labs for peak performance, ensuring efficiency in technological processes.
+Scalable Systems form a robust foundation, facilitating digital expansion and accommodating growth seamlessly.
+User Modeling and Personalization techniques were employed to tailor experiences within Yahoo Labs' research spectrum.